-ReliabilityFirst will continue to support NERC in the implementation of centralized enterprise IT applications.
-These efforts include refining existing strategies, governance and procurement practices applicable to the development, operation, and maintenance of enterprise architecture, and developing software and data systems that support both NERC and Regional Entity operations.
+ReliabilityFirst supports the ERO efforts to implement, operate and maintain software tools supporting common enterprise wide IT operations.
+ReliabilityFirst is committed to working collaboratively with NERC and the other regions to minimize duplication of effort and investments, and improve operation efficiency.
+This collaboration continues to refine existing strategies, governance and procurement practices applicable to the development, operation and maintenance of enterprise architecture, software and data systems supporting combined NERC and Regional Entity operations.